-2. Colombia, Peru, Chile, Dominican Republic, and Panama.
+^{2.} Colombia, Peru, Chile, Dominican Republic, and Panama.

-Working in the informal economy means that workers are not protected and this hinders their progress

 However, they face barriers when looking for financing, as well as complex bureaucracy to access the market, coupled with a lack of support for innovation, which are obstacles to the full development of these entrepreneurs' potential.
 In the region nearly a third of adults, around 150 million people, most of them low-income population, often the same as those working in the informal economy, do not have access to the financial system.
 That is where the BBVA Microfinance Foundation is acting, and where it has supported over 6 million adults in developing their small enterprises, people who over time have raised their incomes and come into the formal economy, generating jobs for third parties.
 The rise in unemployment and greater inequality in recent years have made it necessary to develop self-employed activities with small enterprises that enable them to escape poverty.
 Designing public policies for inclusion and participation is a key component in breaking up the inequalities that spring from the informal economy.
 All this particularly concerns women, who suffer wider gaps of inequality, as well as those of unemployment, poverty, and the informal economy.
 That is why women's empowerment is a strategic imperative for the BBVA Microfinance Foundation.
 For further details, see Women's empowerment.

-IN THE COUNTRIES WHERE BBVAMF OPERATES

-Poverty 8% of the population lives in conditions of monetary poverty Unemployment 8% Unemployment rate in our footprint in our footprint

-Financing

-Adults excluded from the financial system in the countries where we operate

-People who need capital to invest and make their businesses grow

-Recent crises, especially COVID-19, have revealed that it is the network of micro and small enterprises (MSMEs) that drive a more resilient and solid economy, as well as more productive employment and decent jobs.
-In addition, they help to reduce poverty and inequality.
+IN THE COUNTRIES WHERE BBVAMF OPERATES Poverty 35 Million people in our footprint 28% of the population lives in conditions of monetary poverty Financing 37% in the countries where we operate People who need capital to invest and make their businesses grow Recent crises, especially COVID-19, have revealed that it is the network of micro and small enterprises (MSMEs) that drive a more resilient and solid economy, as well as more productive employment and decent jobs.
+In addition, they help to reduce poverty and inequality3.
 Independent employment represents a very important labor component in these markets, where more people are self-employed than work for others.
-The majority are self-employed non-professionals.
+The majority are Fundación Unemployment

+Adults excluded from the financial system self-employed non-professionals.
 For example, whereas in the United States only 6% of all workers are self-employed, in developing countries they account for around 60% of total employment.

-Creating micro-enterprises as a driver in society

-MSMEs drive an economy to become more resilient and solid, creating productive and decent jobs
+MSMEs drive an economy to become more resilient and solid, creating productive and decent jobs Creating micro-enterprises as a driver in society